sookinoby/mxnet-ccn-samples/README.md

 The max pool layer performs a pooling operation (dropping some pixels and reducing image size) on the previous layer's output (relu2).

-A neural network is like a Legos block: we repeat some of the layers (to increase the learning capacity of model), followed by a dense layer.
-A dense layer is a fully connected layer in which every neuron from the previous layer is connected to every neuron in a dense layer.
+A neural network is like a Lego block—we can easily repeat some of the layers (to increase the learning capacity of model)— and then follow them with a dense layer.
+A dense layer is a fully connected layer, in which every neuron from the previous layer is connected to every neuron in the dense layer.

 ```python
 fc1 = mx.symbol.FullyConnected(data=flatten, num_hidden=500, name="fc1")